thejsdeveloper/the-veggie-king/README.md

-# The Veggie King Project
+# The Veggie King Project - In progress

 Fully responsive landing page website, with optimized layouts.